Understanding the Risks and Guidelines of Generative AI in the Workplace

 This last point undoubtedly illustrates the heart of the problem.
 If many employees present results generated by AI as their own, it is undoubtedly also because the instructions are not clear or because the use of these tools is prohibited.
 The problem: these same employees are not trained in their use.

-This reality legitimately raises fears of misuse of AI by certain employees – who could enter confidential data into unsuitable tools or who would not be able to identify certain limits or errors in content provided automatically.
+This reality legitimately raises fears of misuse of AI by certain employees – who might enter confidential data into unsuitable tools or who would not be able to identify certain limits or errors in content provided automatically.
 And colleagues and superiors are not aware that the results presented are those of AI, so many safeguards disappear.

 Also read: Between directives and optimization: the ChatGPT puzzle in business